swyxio/swyxdotio/content/writing/technical/very-late.md

 So the rest of this recount will try to split up the arguments so they can be discussed "cleanly", recognizing it is a little futile to do so but trying anyway.

+There is also, in the second half, a discussion about React, which gets very muddled with JS in general because it is the current dominant JS framework.
+I choose to apply **the substitution rule** here - if you swap React for some other framework out of the argument and it still makes sense, then you're not really arguing about React.

 ## Death of Mobile Web = Death of Open Web

 > swyx here: Alex mostly assumes you know and agree with this, so all of this is assumed context whenever you talk to him